zrythm/zrythm/doc/user/tracks/overview.rst

 Tracks are the main building blocks of projects.
-Tracks appear in the tracklist and contain various events such as regions.
+Tracks appear in the tracklist and contain various events such as regions (see :term:`Region`).

 .. image:: /_static/img/track.png
    :align: center

-Most types of tracks have a corresponding channel that appears in the mixer.
+Most types of tracks have a corresponding channel that appears in the :ref:`mixer`.
+See
+:ref:`channels` for more info.

 .. image:: /_static/img/channel.png
    :align: center

 There are various kinds of Tracks suited for different purposes, explained in the following sections.
+Some tracks are special, like the :ref:`chord-track` and the :ref:`marker-track`, which contain chords and markers respectively.

 .. important:: In Zrythm, group tracks are used for grouping signals (direct routing), FX/bus tracks are